All Episodes

 That's all.

-That's no different, no different than a tax rebate.
+No different than a tax rebate.

 Right.

-No, that's that's what was the original idea of the original permanent fund in the first place, because the the oil revenue of the state, according to Jay Hammond, our governor at the time, belonged to the people.
+No, that's what was the original idea of the original permanent fund in the first place, because the oil revenue of the state, according to Jay Hammond, our governor at the time, belonged to the people.

 And so the people get a tiny little portion of the interest.

-And um that's that's what that dividend is about.
+And that's what that dividend is about.

 But I wouldn't have chosen that as her most important accomplishment.

-Um Frank Murkowski was expected to be a really good governor, and he was just a bust.
+Frank Murkowski was expected to be a really good governor.

-Um she beat him in the primary, and she filed his deal that he had made with the gas companies or the oil companies.
+She beat him in the primary, and she filed his deal that he had made with the gas companies or the oil companies.

-He she filed that right in the trash.
+She filed that right in the trash.

-And he's uh he's written a rejoinder here to uh people accusing Sarah Palin of having no experience, and it goes pretty much to what you were just saying here, Mary.
+And he's written a rejoinder here to people accusing Sarah Palin of having no experience.

 He writes, listening to her critics, one might think that John McCain's chosen running mate is a complete ignoramus when it comes to matters of national security.

-In fact, Sarah Palin's background in Alaska, including most recently her service as that state's governor suggests that the judgment of the Republicans candidate for vice president with respect to this portfolio is likely to be substantially better than that of either Obama or Biden.
+In fact, Sarah Palin's background in Alaska, including most recently her service as that state's governor, suggests that the judgment of the Republicans' candidate for vice president with respect to this portfolio is likely to be substantially better than that of either Obama or Biden.

 Consider the following factors.